chrislowles/ap-filters/README.md

 action: warn                   # warn (show with warning) | hide (hide completely)
 whole_word: false              # default whole_word for all keywords in this file
 ---
-# Lines starting with # are comments - ignored by the sync script.
-# One keyword per line.
-keyword one
-keyword two [w]    # force whole_word ON for this line partial [!w]       # force whole_word OFF for this line
+!
+Lines like this, ones starting with a ! are comments and are ignored by the sync script. keyword one        ! default options set by the frontmatter or sync script logic keyword two [w]    ! force whole_word ON for this line partial [!w]       ! force whole_word OFF for this line
+#deeznuts          ! hashtags work fine as keywords
 ```

 ### Context values